4. Merge and delete

 Notice we now have:

-- Three backend clusters: two old ones (backend1 and backend2) and one from the new merge.
+- Three backend clusters: the two original ones (backend1 and backend2) and one from the new merge.

 Now both blueprints are deployed, moving from the old to the new topology is just a question of “turning the weight dial”.
 You could do this in one go, or slowly adjust it.